-This policy sets a high standard of conduct for members of the college community that reflects Crown College's values of human potential, achievement, decisive collaboration, innovation, and integrity.
+This policy sets a high standard of conduct for members of the college community that reflects Crown College's Commitments: Boldly Christian, Academically Excellent, and Lifelong Authentic Community, as well as the Core Values: Professional Excellence, Collaboration, Kingdom Diversity, Innovation, and Hospitality.
 This policy also reflects Crown's philosophy of resolving issues at the most direct level and in the most equitable way possible, and defines the appropriate terms and procedures required to meet these standards.